xPand4B/BKR-Verleih/README.md

 # BKR-Verleih
-This is a school project, where we should make a website for video-library
+This is a school project, where we should make a website for a fictional video-library company.